 What can the Council do?

-The Council is currently developing ways to encourage owners to bring their homes back into use.
+The Council has developed ways to encourage owners to bring their homes back into use.
 Solutions being developed are based upon enablement, inducement and enforcement.

 - Offer help and advice with technical issues